Here you'll find all the guidance you'll need to complete a valuation in line with sections 143, 152, 156, 158 and 179 of the Pensions Act 2004.

 If prompted, please SAVE the spreadsheet rather than opening.

-For s143 valuation versions B7 or later, please submit Data and Liability Information spreadsheet (Section 143 valuations, version B7).
+For s143 valuation versions B7 or later, please submit Data and Liability Information spreadsheet (section 143 valuations, version B7 and B8).

 For s143 valuation versions B6 or earlier, please submit Data and Liability Information spreadsheet (Section 143 valuations, version B6 and earlier).